C# - Static Class

 }

-Extension methods must be defined in static classes:
+In C#, extension methods must be defined inside a static class.

 public static class StringExtensions